linux-china/dx/README.md

 dx is based on Deno and with following pros:

 * TypeScript friendly
+* Task runner support: Taskfile to manage tasks
 * Easy to import third party modules, just `import {red, green} from "https://deno.land/std@0.95.0/fmt/colors.ts"`, no idea about zx to import third party npm(package.json???)
-* More features: alias, `$a` for async iterable line output, file globs, .env support etc
+* More features: alias, export, `$a` for async iterable line output, file globs, .env support etc
 * I ❤️ 🦕

 # Install